 In 1907 his father Henry died, and was buried in Streatham Cemetery in the blue temple.
 The younger Henry may have seen the memorial as a fitting choice for a family with Doulton connections.
 Perhaps—if it is not a tasteless suggestion—he had decided to combine housing his father’s remains with a little advertising for the firm.

 These temple-style tombs do not seem to have caught on very widely.
 There is one in Wandsworth Cemetery—the occupants are a man called James Miller Carr and his wife Annie.
 Annie died in 1910 and James in 1911.
-Interestingly, James was the manager of a London terracotta works—possibly Doulton?
+Interestingly, James worked for Doulton as Head of the Terracotta Department.
 I have reason to believe that there are some other “temple tombs” in Highgate and Hampstead Cemeteries.
 I would be interested to find out who they belonged to, and to see if there are more Doulton connections.

 © london-overlooked 2018